joshwalawender/joshwalawender.github.io/content/articles/Observatory04-Basic-Layout.md

 Finally, I didn't want to deal with arranging for a cement truck and pouring a large cement pad.
 It will likely be more work to build footings and a deck, but I prefer that solution.

+## Dimensions

+How big should this be?
+To get a starting idea, I set up a couple of my telescopes and measured the rough swing area to get an idea of how much clearance I'd need.
+My Stellarvue SVX152 refractor with an eyepiece and diagonal on a G-11 mount needs about a 3 foot radius to avoid collisions.
+It'll need additional space to accomodate an observer.
+Call that an extra 2 feet radially at minimum and you get about a 5 foot radius.
+My 16 inch f/4.5 TeleKit dobsonian also has a swing radius of about 5 feet.
+While I don't expect to set up the dob in the observatory, it is a nice reference to have in case I change my mind.
+Fortunately, with a dob, the observer stands next to the eyepiece and not behind it, so I don't need much extra space to accomodate the observer.

+Given those numbers, I'm looking at something at least 10 foot square.
+Given that I'm now building a bit bigger (both in footprint and height) than the small, imaging only enclosure I'd originally envisioned.
+I think I'm going to base my build on one of the pre-existing plans I've purchased rather than design my own from scratch.
+I've heard good things about both [SkyShed](https://www.skyshed.com) and [Backyard Observatories](https://backyardobservatories.com) (BYO), but the CJE1 plans I bought from BYO are a bit roomier.
+The largest SkyShed in the plans is 10x12 feet and the BYO is 11.5 x 11.5 feet.

+I actually considered going even larger in order to accomodate more storage and even space for a small work area and was looking at the BYO CJE2 model which is 11.5 x 15.5 feet, but I decided it would be better if this plan stopped growing at some point, so I decided to stick with the CJE1.